How to Cook Brown Rice the Right Way

 Lately, brown rice has been sneaking its way onto my plate more and more.
-From big bowl meals to basic lunches, the whole grain has almost entirely replaced its whiter, less nutrient-rich cousin.
+From Buddha bowls to basic lunches, this whole grain has almost entirely replaced its whiter, less nutrient-rich cousin.
 Why?
 I crave its richer, nutty taste, plus it packs some major health benefits.
 (And I mean major!)
 Cooked brown rice has about four times the fiber of white rice, and lots of manganese, phosphorus, selenium, thiamin, niacin and vitamin B6.

 Here’s what you’ll need: